College of Science

 All graduates will be ushered to sit with their departments.
 If you have more than one major in the College of Science, you choose which department to sit with.

-The doors to McKale Center will open at 1:00 pm.
+The doors to Centennial Hall will open at 1:00 pm.
 The ceremony begins at 2:00 pm.
 Seating is on a first come, first serve basis but there is plenty of seating for everyone.

 Free parking is available for students and guests attending the ceremony.
 The nearest parking to Centennial Hall is in the Tyndall Ave.
 Garage or Main Gate Garage.
 Visit the UA Campus Map for locations.
 For students or guests that have difficulty or are unable to walk, we suggest you have a plan to drop them off nearby Centennial Hall, prior to parking.